 B11 Determining whether a particular set of activities and assets is a business shall be based on whether the integrated set is capable of being conducted and managed as a business by a market participant.
-Thus, in evaluating whether a particular set is a business, it is not relevant whether a seller operated the set as a
+Thus, in evaluating whether a particular set is a

-&lt;sup>15 Heading and paragraph B8 substituted vide Notification No. G.S.R.
-463(E) dated 24th July.
-2020.
+&lt;sup>16 Heading and paragraph B8 substituted vide Notification No. G.S.R.
+463(E) dated 24th July, 2020.

-&lt;sup>16 Inserted vide Notification No. G.S.R.
+&lt;sup>17 Inserted vide Notification No. G.S.R.
 463(E) dated 24th July, 2020.